Prince Harry and Meghan Markle Are ‘Royal’ No More, and Coronavirus Will Delay Their Rebrand

 It is unknown exactly where Harry and Meghan are staying, but they are likely to have secured themselves a pleasant and spacious pad somewhere in West Hollywood.
 No doubt they are doing it in better circumstances than most but, like millions of other people all over the world, its hard to imagine their thoughts are on anything other than trying to figure out what the world might look like once this is all over, and what their place in it will be.

-On Monday, the Sussexes signed off from their Sussex Royal account with a typical message thanking their fans for their support which appeared to promise the launch, “soon”, of a new account.
+On Monday, the Sussexes signed off from their Sussex Royal account with a typical message thanking their fans for their support, a message that appeared to promise the launch, “soon”, of a new account.

 One particularly poorly edited paragraph that would have earned the ire of any English language teacher read, “As we all find the part we are to play in this global shift and changing of habits, we are focusing this new chapter to understand how we can best contribute.”

-The astonishing lack of professionalism and attention to detail in this final post is typical of a seat-of-the-pants, it’ll all be OK attitude has characterized much of the Sussexes' tumultuous journey over the past three months.
+The astonishing lack of professionalism and attention to detail in this final post is typical of a seat-of-the-pants, it’ll-all-be-OK attitude that has characterized much of the Sussexes' tumultuous journey over the past three months.

-From the impetuous move to Canada, the failed attempt to bounce the royals into accepting their terms of departure by going public with their demands, and then the last minute escape to LA in a private jet just before the borders were closed (which would have seen them locked inside Canada for months to come) there is a distinct impression the Sussexes are making this up as they go along.
+From the impetuous move to Canada, the failed attempt to bounce the royals into accepting their terms of departure by going public with their demands, and then the last minute escape to LA in a private jet just before the borders were closed (which would have seen them locked inside Canada for months to come), the Sussexes fuel the distinct impression that they are making this up as they go along.

 But the failure to develop a new social media presence alongside the existing one is the most extraordinary lapse of all.